leereilly/buildlike/README.md

 <img src="docs/gameplay.gif" width="100%" alt="Commit Crawl gameplay">

 A tiny terminal roguelike themed on Microsoft Build.
 Squash bugs (`b`), grab green commits (`+`), and climb five letter-shaped dungeons that spell **B-U-I-L-D**.
-Survive to the end and you'll get your custom Build-themed contribution graph for your GitHub handle  Throw it on on your README profiles, your LinkedIn cover image, or print it and stick it on your (work) fridge.
+Survive to the end and you'll get your custom Build-themed contribution graph for your GitHub handle.
+[Throw it on on your README profiles](https://github.com/leereilly), your LinkedIn cover image, or print it and stick it on your (work) fridge.

 You'll get a GIF that opens on the `BUILD 2026` wordmark and morphs seamlessly into your contribution graph